BY ALISON CHURCH

 After the son of the family, Kim Ki-woo (Choi Woo-shik), manages to pick up a job as an English tutor for the rich Park family’s daughter, he slyly recommends his sister Kim-ki Jung (Park So-dam) as an art therapist for the Park’s rambunctious younger son, even though his sister has no real credentials in that job field.
 The siblings ease their way into the wealthy family’s life, and quickly manipulate the family into hiring their father Kim Ki-taek (Kang-Ho Song) as their personal chauffeur, and their mother Choong Sook (Hyae Jin Change) as the housemaid.
 In the process they kick out the previous workers of the house, which later comes back to bite them all.
 This plan succeeds, and for a while, the director tricks the audience into thinking that this seemingly smooth situation will end happily.
 In an unexpected turn of events, a dark reality crashes onto the family, and the comedy bluntly morphs into something new and unsettling.
 The shadow that the rich unknowingly cast over the poor is depicted by the divide between the Park’s lush house sitting high upon a hill, and the cramped, bleak house that the Kim’s live in at the bottom of a hill.
 The symbolism of the hardships of living at the bottom of the stairs is shown in one of the most vividly shot scenes of the movie, when a heavy rain floods into the Kim’s house, and destroys all of their possessions; meanwhile, the Park family sleeps and enjoys a peaceful, rainy night sitting in the warmth of their polished living room.

 In an article by the Atlantic, Bong states that his films are “always based on misunderstanding… I think sadness and comedy all come from that misunderstanding, so as an audience member, you feel bad…As a filmmaker, I always try to shoot with sympathy.
 We don’t have any villains in Parasite, but in the end, with all these misunderstandings, they end up hurting each other.”
-Not only do the poor hurt the rich and the rich hurt the poor in this film, but the poor and the poor hurt each other too, as the Kims and the previous workers of the house fight for survival.
+Not only do the poor hurt the rich and the rich hurt the poor in this film, but the poor and the poor hurt each other too.
 “Parasite” depicts just how much the rich and the poor depend on each other for survival.
 In the midst of the Kim’s breaking their moral code to put food on the table, they witness the impersonal, superficial dynamics that define the Park family, in stark contrast with the Kim’s intimate and loving closeness.
 The unraveling of these themes and character dynamics is executed by screenwriters Bong and Han Jin-won, and cinematographer Kyung-pyo Hong, who also filmed “Burning” and “Snowpiercer.”

 Bong harshly contrasts joy, comedy, sadness, and violence, and in doing so reflects the chaos of the world’s persisting barricade between the rich and the poor.
 He does not rub this message in the audience’s face; he simply lights a fire, and lets it burn as a reminder to the viewer that the movie is far from fiction.